JSDoc/TSDoc conventions for @fuzdev packages.

 /** @throws Error if `row` is undefined */2. @mutates X - <verb that mirrors the function name>.
 A tag that

 adds no scope beyond the name + description is filler.
-A @mutates
+A @mutates earns its

-tables/columns, cross-table cascades, fire-and-forget effects, context
+cross-table cascades, fire-and-forget effects, context keys consumed by

-keys consumed by downstream middleware, counter or rate-limiter state.
+downstream middleware, counter or rate-limiter state.

-// Weak β set_session_cookie already says it
+// Weak — set_session_cookie already says it

 /**